kuhumcst/korp-setups/korp/README.md

   - [ ] Generate frontend nav automatically (research if feasible)
   - [x] [Danish language support](https://github.com/spraakbanken/korp-frontend/blob/dev/doc/frontend_devel.md#adding-languages)
 * [x] Database setup (for visualisation and "word pictures")
+* [x] Fix docker network issues in nginx setup? why can't I access 0.0.0.0:1234 from frontend container? (answer: in production the JS client is running locally, but the backend of course isn't so the JS frontend cannot access 0.0.0.0:1234)
 * [ ] Generate datasets from input data and data description (research if feasible)
 * [ ] FCS setup
     - [ ] ~~FCS data should be generated automatically~~ (not feasible)
     - [ ] run korp-fcs-endpoint in Docker too
-* [ ] research korp cgi script: What is the purpose?
-Still relevant?
+* [x] research korp cgi script: What is the purpose?
+Still relevant? (answer: seems to be the old korp.py)
 * [ ] create outer shell docker-compose.yml for serving korp and voyant together (currently done using nginx on alf)
     - [ ] Is kddata/[kd-demo](https://alf.hum.ku.dk/kd-demo/) still needed?
 See `/etc/nginx/includes` and https://cst.dk/dokuwiki/doku.php?id=kd_demo